Estelope/FurEver/README.md

 # Furever

 ## Description
-This app will introduce users to their dream pets and facilitate their connection to new homes.
+This app will aim to streamline the connection between shelters with animals up for adoption and potential pet owners.It will introduce users to their dream pets and facilitate their connection to new homes with a friendly and familiar ui.

 ## Technologies Used